wzinl/roaringTigers/README.md

 ## Installation

-1. Move the `secrets.toml` file provided in Google Sheets to the `.streamlit` folder.
+1. Move the `.streamlit` folder provided in the zip file on google forms to the `roaringTigers` folder.
 2. Install the required dependencies:

    ```bash